hardchaos/keyway/readme.md

 #>> {}
 ```

-* By default, keys are stored in the active environment folder
+* By default, keys are stored in a sqlite database in the active environment folder
   * Never upload your virtual environment to github.
   * Optionally set a custom path and/or database name like:
     * ``` python